faisalmahmudxiii/Media-Player/readme.txt

 i am faisal. he is good. this is our first commit.

+edditing readme file.